jpfulton/blog/content/blog/2023-07-19-azure-personal-network-vpn-gateway/index.md

 ### Install the Configuration and Test a Client

-With the client configuration downloaded to a local machine, one of several OpenVPN clients can be configured and then tested.
+With the client configuration downloaded to a local machine, one of several OpenVPN clients can be configured and then used for testing.
 [Ubuntu Desktop](https://ubuntu.com/download/desktop) includes an OpenVPN client.
 Additionally,
 [Tunnelblick](https://tunnelblick.net)